 The second and third variants were embossed prominently with a “running deer jumping over a rock” and have embossed copy on both sides of the bottle.
 You affectionately hear collectors referring to these bottles as “Running Deers.”
-There are not many pictorial mineral water bottles, perhaps any, with an animal.
+There are not many pictorial mineral water bottles with an animal.

 Our museum bottle is the third variant and came last as it has the word ‘SAGE’S’ embossed on the bottle.
 When looking at the bottle, on the obverse or deer side, the embossed copy reads ‘PACIFIC CONGRESS WATER SPRINGS SARATOGA’ in a tall domed horse-shoe arch starting at the bottom of the bottle and arching above and around the deer and terminating on the bottom of the bottle.
 Beneath the deer and rock is the embossed copy ‘CALIFORNIA’ set between the two vertical copy lines.

 The reverse of the bottle has embossed copy, in three lines reading ‘SAGE’S PACIFIC CONGRESS SPRINGS.’
 The first two lines are arched over a third straight line reading ‘SPRINGS.’
-The lip finish is a little different than the typical double tapered applied mouths with a more rounded lower collar on this third variant.
+The lip finish differs slightly from the typical double tapered applied mouths with a more rounded lower collar on this third variant.

-Both running deer variants come in yellow-green, medium emerald various shades of green, blue-green and olive, and everything in between.
+Both running deer variants come in yellow-green, medium emerald, shades of green, blue-green, olive, and everything in between.
 They were probably made at the San Francisco Glass Works between 1865 and the 1870s.
 The bottles can be found in pints and quarts.

 San Francisco dig of 1998

 During what is called “The Big Dig,” a cache of Pacific Congress Waters came from a single location in a downtown San Francisco dump.
-The dump was not really a dump at all but rather a bottle-recycling plant from an earlier time.
-The bottles found were all oddballs, misfits that weren’t the regular shape of a generic bottle, a whiskey or soda for instance.
+The dump was not a dump but a bottle-recycling plant from an earlier time.
+The bottles found were all oddballs, misfits that weren’t the regular shape of a generic bottle, a whiskey or soda, for instance.
 In other words, non-reusable.
 Instead, there were things like the Pacific Congress Springs, some without the running deer and some with, too distinct to re-use.
-Also found was the Bryant’s Stomach Bitters cone, Cassin’s Stomach Bitters, a new find in the name of AT&Co., the beautiful and elusive V. Squarza, the incredibly wonderful Dr. Parker’s Indian Tla-Quillaugh’s and many, many more.
-All rare, with San Francisco heritage, exotic and mostly very valuable.
+Also found was the Bryant’s Stomach Bitters cone, Cassin’s Stomach Bitters, a new find in the name of AT&Co., the beautiful and elusive V. Squarza, the incredibly wonderful Dr. Parker’s Indian Tla-Quillaugh’s, and many, many more.
+All rare, with San Francisco heritage, exotic, and mostly very valuable.

 Support: Reference to 19th Century San Jose in a Bottle, Tobin Gilman, 2013